-Kris Grimes returns for his eighth season in 2013 as Nebraska's combined events and pole vault coach.
+Kris Grimes returns for his ninth season in 2014 as Nebraska's combined events and pole vault coach.

-Grimes has hit his stride at NU over the past five seasons by sending 25 athletes to the NCAA Championships and coaching athletes to two Big Ten titles, 13 Big 12 crowns and 15 All-America honors.
-Overall in seven years, Grimes has coached athletes to one national title, 23 All-America honors and 21 conference titles.
+Grimes has hit his stride at NU over the past five seasons by sending 27 athletes to the NCAA Championships and coaching athletes to two Big Ten titles, 13 Big 12 crowns and 15 All-America honors.
+Overall in eight years, Grimes has coached athletes to one national title, 23 All-America honors and 21 conference titles.

 Under Grimes' leadership in 2012, Bjorn Barrefors earned two first-team All-America honors, the 2012 Big Ten Men's Decathlon title and broke the Nebraska school record for the decathlon with 7,897 points at the Big Ten Conference Championships.
 Barrefors' also finished second in the heptathlon at the 2012 Big Ten Indoor Championships.
 He continued to lead Nebraska academically as he earned CoSIDA Academic All-America honors for the third consecutive year.

 In addition to Barrefors' success in 2012, Grimes also guided the Husker pole vaulters to another successful season.
 Breanna Bussel earned the 2012 Big Ten Indoor Championship pole vault title, while moving on to earn honorable-mention All-America accolades at the 2012 NCAA Indoor Championships.
 Nate Polacek finished third in the pole vault at the indoor conference championships, moving on to garner second-team All-America honors at the NCAA Indoor Championships.